Ficre Ghebreyesus: Personal life and family

-Ghebreyesus was born in Asmara, Eritrea, on March 21, 1962.
+Ghebreyesus was born in Asmara in the Province of Eritrea in Ethiopia on March 21, 1962.
 His parents were Gebreyesus Tessema and Zememesh Berhe.
 He was the sixth of seven children.
 Gebreyesus Tessema, a judge, was banished from the capitol for resisting government decision-tampering.
 In his absence, Zememesh Berhe, a Coptic Christian, was the major caregiver during Ghebreyesus's childhood.
 Educated in the city's Catholic schools, he received "mangia libro" ("book-eater") as a nickname and later made a self-portrait with that title.
 The 30-year Eritrean War of Independence continued throughout his childhood.
 At the age of sixteen his mother convinced him to abandon his efforts to fight in a resistance group and, instead, to seek a better life abroad.
 In 1978 he began three years of travel in Sudan, Italy, and Germany and in 1981 came to New York City where one of his sisters was then living.
 There, while earning his living in restaurant kitchens, he became a humanitarian activist in support of Eritrean independence.

 In 1992, two of his brothers, Gideon and Sahle, convinced him to join with them in opening an Eritrean restaurant in New Haven.
 He served as co-owner and chief chef of the restaurant, called Caffé Adulis, until it closed in 2008.
 He devoted the remaining four years of his life to painting.

 He met Elizabeth Alexander in 1996.
 The two formed an immediate bond.
 They married and subsequently became parents of two sons, Solomon and Simon.

 He died of massive heart failure, age 50, April 4, 2012.

 His wife said his name was pronounced FEE-kray Geb-reh-YESS-oos.